We are often asked what the difference is between an EPC for a new building, and one for an existing building.

 EPC’s for Existing Dwellings

 Most EPC’s are required for existing dwellings as they are either being sold or let.
-This EPC would have previously gone into the Home Information Pack for prospective buyers or tenants to view however HIP’s have since been disgarded.
+This EPC would have previously gone into the Home Information Pack for prospective buyers or tenants to view, however HIP’s have since been discarded.
+The process followed to deliver the EPC in this case is quite different.

-The two versions of EPC are fundamentally the same thing, providing a picture of the energy efficiency and energy costs of the dwelling.
+So, the two versions of EPC are fundamentally the same thing – providing a picture of the energy efficiency and energy costs of the dwelling.
+However, one is based on a very detailed construction and services specification together with architects drawings (SAP EPC), and the other is based on a site survey.

 Generally an EPC for an existing dwelling will be less expensive to purchase than one derived from SAP Calculations.